NewsGuard's 'real news' seal of approval helps spark change in fake news era

 The company has been criticized by Breitbart News, a politically conservative site, which described NewsGuard as “the establishment media’s latest effort to blacklist alternative media sites.”

 The way NewsGuard works is this: red or green shield-shaped labels are visible in a web browser window when looking at a news website if a user downloads NewsGuard’s software from the web.
-The software is free and works with the four leading browsers: Google’s Chrome, Microsoft Corp’s Edge, Mozilla’s Firefox and Apple Inc’s Safari.
+The software is free and works with the four leading browsers: Google’s Chrome, Microsoft Corp’s (MSFT.O) Edge, Mozilla’s Firefox and Apple Inc’s (AAPL.O) Safari.

 NewsGuard’s investors include the French advertising company Publicis Groupe SA and the non-profit Knight Foundation.
 Thomas Glocer, the former chief executive of Thomson Reuters, owns a smaller stake, according to NewsGuard’s website.
 News sites do not pay the company for its service.